Urgent need: Rachel

 Mellow was rescued from a life in a garage with nasty skin infections.
 She has been adopted by a loving family who provides her with the love and vet care she deserves!

-How we use our money:
+How we use your donations:

 Underdog is fully volunteer based, and relies completely on donations from the public.